- Currently streaming on (links below): Apple TV, Amazon Prime, Google Play, Vimeo, Vudu, and Microsoft

-Coming in Early 2020, a one-hour feature film featuring the story of the Public Grouse in America, produced in collaboration between Backcountry Hunters and Anglers and Project Upland Magazine.
+The one-hour feature film featuring the story of the Public Grouse in America, produced in collaboration between Backcountry Hunters and Anglers and Project Upland Magazine is now streaming.

 There comes a time when one gets older and becomes more aware of the world around them.
 Sure, I’ve experienced this in many ways in life, but I will never forget how confused I was over the concept of “public lands.”
 Every newsstand shelf would carry hunting magazines with articles about “public lands” this and “public access” that.
 Flipping through the pages, I wondered to myself, “Doesn’t everyone hunt public lands?
 What else is there?”
 Those, of course, were the thoughts of a young naive New Englander who did not come from a world where private property (at least for hunting) was a thing.